williamrcolwell/ELK-Container-Setup/README.md

 1. SSH into the control node and follow the steps below:
 2. Copy the /etc/ansible/install-elk.yml file to the docker session.
-3. Update the Ansible host file to include the IP addresses of the servers to have ELK installed under the ELK header.
+3. Update the Ansible host file to include the IP addresses of the servers to have ELK installed under the ELK header (compared to Webservers)
-4. Run the playbook and navigate to the public IP address of the ELK server (http://[your ELK Server Public IP]/app/kibana) to check that the installation worked as expected.
+4. Run the playbook and navigate to the public IP address of the ELK server (http://[your ELK Server Public IP]:5601/app/kibana) to check that the installation worked as expected.